Skip to main content

 Subject: Food Consumption Outside the Foodservice Area

-This Management Bulletin (MB) supersedes California Department of Education (CDE) MB USDA-SFSP-03-2012: Traveling Apple Policy Correction, issued in March 2012.
-This MB contains updated information for the School Nutrition Programs (SNP), Summer Food Service Program (SFSP), and Child and Adult Care Food Program (CACFP).
+This management bulletin supersedes California Department of Education (CDE) management bulletin USDA-SFSP-03-2012: Traveling Apple Policy Correction, issued in March 2012.
+This management bulletin contains updated information for the School Nutrition Programs (SNP) and Summer Food Service Program (SFSP).
 It also provides guidance to all child nutrition program (CNP) sponsors on food consumption outside of the foodservice area.
-Because this MB contains both updated policy and policy included in past MBs, the Nutrition Services Division (NSD) encourages agency staff to read it in its entirety.
+Because this management bulletin contains both updated policy and policy included in past management bulletins, the Nutrition Services Division (NSD) encourages agency staff to read it in its entirety.

-In a May 2014 letter sent to each state agency, the U.S. Department of Agriculture (USDA) Under Secretary for Food, Nutrition, and Consumer Services, Kevin Concannon, wrote that the USDA recognizes it is not always possible for students to finish all components of their meal within the meal service period.
-Therefore, the USDA allows students to take certain food items outside the foodservice area to consume later in the school day.
+It is not always possible for students to finish all components of their meal within the meal service period.
+Therefore, the U.S. Department of Agriculture (USDA) allows students to take certain food items outside the foodservice area to consume later in the school day.
 The USDA encourages this practice as a means of reducing food waste and encouraging consumption of healthy meals.

 School Nutrition Programs